textcreationpartnership/A02624/README.md

 ##Content Summary##

 #####Front#####

-A prophesie of Cadvvallader, last king of the Britaines containing a comparison of the English kings
+1. TO THE NO LESSE VERtuous
+then Honourable Gentleman
+Syr Philip Herbert, Knight of the moſt noble order of the Bathe.

+1. The Epiſtle Dedicatorie.

+1. THE AVTHOR TO HIS
+Poeme.

+1. To the Reader.

 #####Body#####

+1. A PROPHESIE OF
+Cadwallader, laſt King of
+the Britaines.

-1. The Compariſon.
+    _ The Compariſon.

-1. Henry the fift, his lyfe and death.
+    _ Henry the fift, his lyfe and death.

-1. The Ciuill Warres.
+    _ The Ciuill Warres.

-1. The Field of Banbery.
+    _ The Field of Banbery.

-1. The Earle of Warwicks ſpeech.
+    _ The Earle of Warwicks ſpeech.

-1. The Earle of Pembrookes Oration.
+    _ The Earle of Pembrookes Oration.

-1. The loſſe of Elizabeth.
+    _ The loſſe of Elizabeth.

-1. TO THE MAIESTIE OF
+    _ TO THE MAIESTIE OF
 King Iames, Monarch of all
 Britayne.

 #####Back#####

-A prophesie of Cadvvallader, last king of the Britaines containing a comparison of the English kings **Types of content**
+1. TO THE WORTHY AND
+Honourable Gentleman Sir Philip
+Harbert, Knight of the moſt
+Noble Order of the
+Bathe.

+1. TO THE IVDICIOVS
+Reader.

+**Types of content**

   * There are 1809 **verse** lines!